Khan/docuflow/README.md

 # docuflow

 The goal of this project it to produce a tool for generating documentation for npm packages based on flow types and markdown.
+Although it supports documenting React components, it also handles documenting classes and functions and will eventually document anything that can be exported by an ES6 module.

 Documentation is generated based on what a package exports which means you don't have to worry about excluding tests or files that internal to the module.